Yuichiroh/algovis/README.md

     - Kruskal's algorithm

 ## How to run
-Install sbt, JDK 1.8 and scala 2.11, then type the following command in the algovis directory.
+Install sbt and type the following command in the algovis directory.

 ```
 sbt run